 Graduates are well trained for practice.
 Most remain in Minnesota, although a number chose to work nationally and internationally, practicing in urban, suburban, and rural areas.
 Many continue to provide full spectrum family medicine, while others work in emergency rooms or as hospitalists.
 Some also pursue fellowships, most recently in geriatrics and sports medicine.

-Faculty are outstanding physicians, teachers, and researchers, with varied interests and expertise, including procedures, GLBT health care, women's reproductive health, informatics, and research.
+Faculty are outstanding physicians, teachers, and researchers, with varied interests and expertise, including procedures, GLBT health care, women's health, informatics, and research.